feichao93/trips-editor/readme.md

 In order to make better use of the editor, you need to learn some basic concepts.

 * Concept _Mode_ : The mode is displayed in the left of the status bar.
 It tells the users _What you are doing_.
 The mode is default to `idle`; The mode is `rect.xxx` when drawing a rect; The mode is `line.xxx` when drawing a line and so on.
-Some functionalities may behave differently in different modes.
+Some functionality may behave differently in different modes.
 For example, undo/redo can only be triggered in idle mode.

 * Concept _Selection Mode_ : The selection mode is displayed near the mode.
 It indicates the current mode for selection.
 Currently, it should be either `'bbox'` or `'vertices'`.
 In bbox selection mode, you can resize the selected shapes; In vertices selection mode, you can add/move/delete vertices of the shapes.
 You can press shortcut `E` to toggle selection mode.